QwenLM/Qwen-Agent/README.md

 Now you can access [http://127.0.0.1:7864/](http://127.0.0.1:7864/) to use the Workstation's Editor mode and Chat mode.

-For tips on using the Workstation, please refer to the instructions on the Workstation page or watch the [video tutorial](#video-tutorials).
+For tips on using the Workstation, please refer to the instructions on the Workstation page or watch the [video demonstration](#video-demonstration).

 ## Step 3.
 Install Browser Assistant